-- The Pomeranian dogs have friendly, extroverted personalities, they are great with children of all ages, other pets, cats and strangers
+- The Pomeranians have friendly, extroverted personalities.
+They are great dogs for children of all ages.
+They are also well-behaved around other pets, cats, and strangers

-- Receptive to human emotions, the Pomeranian dogs make excellent therapy dogs
+- Receptive to human emotions, they make excellent therapy dogs

-- The Pomeranian dogs are clever, easy to train, loving and lovable and they make great companions for first time pet owners
+- Poms are clever, easy to train, loving, and lovable and they make great companions for first-time pet owners

-- Independent and confident, the Pomeranian dogs are well suited for people with busy schedules and for seniors as well as for families with or without children and for singles
+- Independent and confident, these small dogs are well suited for people with busy schedules and for seniors as well as for families with or without children and for singles

-- Vigilant, protective and fearless, the Pomeranian (the Pom or The Pom-Pom) makes an excellent guard dog
+- Vigilant, protective, and fearless, the Pomeranian (the Pom or Pom-Pom) makes an excellent guard dog

-- Adorable and sweet in appearance, with a sharp and agile mind, the Poms are great for canine beauty and agility contests
+- Adorable and sweet in appearance, with a sharp and agile mind, these cute pooches are great for canine beauty and agility contests

-The Pomeranian is a fluffy toy-sized dog that grows 8 to 11 inches tall and weighs between 4 to 7 pounds fully grown, with the female Pomeranian being a tad smaller.
-The Pomeranian weight can vary depending on their diet and exercise routine.
+The Pomeranian is a fluffy toy-sized dog that measures 8 to 11 inches tall and weighs between 4 to 7 pounds fully grown, with the female being a tad smaller.
+Their weight can vary depending on their diet and exercise routine.

-The Pomeranian has a compact but sturdy body, a foxlike face, sparkly dark almond shaped eyes, tiny raised ears, a short muzzle, and a small nose that can either be dark or match the color of the coat.
-The Pomeranian tail is long and puffy and it curls over the back.
+The Pomeranian has a compact but sturdy body, a foxlike face, sparkly dark almond-shaped eyes, tiny raised ears, a short muzzle, and a small nose that can either be dark or match the color of the coat.
+The tail is long and puffy and it curls over the back.

 The most sought-after Pomeranian colors are: